CarlEnglund/CarlEnglund.github.io/_posts/2014-10-28-First-Post.markdown

 Until then however you can check them out on my Github.
 Just click the link on the left to go there.

-Other then that i don't have much more to say.
+Other than that i don't have much more to say.
 Stay tuned!

 /Carl